LoveDaisy/ice_halo_sim/README.md

 * Add custom crystal shapes.
 Maybe compact with `.obj` file format.
 * Add multi-wave support.
 Then colors and dispersion can be simulated.
 * Add support for raypath visualization.
+* Re-write with C++ and use OpenCL to accelerate.
+* Write a GUI for these code.